Fxxrz/Pixelart-creator/README.md

 # Pixelart creator

-A simple GUI tool for creating pixel art from images and converting it into an API command for WLED.
+A simple GUI tool for creating pixel art from images and converting it into an API command for WLED 0.14.x.

 # Requirements